• Skip to main content

 Diwali Home Decor Main Entrance Flower Rangoli

-Next is the Entry Foyer, which is any visitor’s first glimpse inside your home.
+Next is the entry foyer, which is any visitor's first glimpse inside your home.
 It creates the first impression and anticipation to see what else is there.
-It should convey the festive mood of your home while creating a desire to come in and immerse themselves into the festive mood.
+It should convey the festive mood of your home while creating a desire to enter to immerse themselves into the festive mood.
 The foyer décor presented here uses a Ganesh idol centerpiece sitting on a beaded medallion table runner and surrounded by decorations consisting of brass artifacts and decorated tea-light candle holders.

 Festive Indian Ethnic Diwali Decor for Entrance Foyer with Ganesh Idol

-Over here, I have used my existing bangles as tealight candle holders, which are inexpensive and a great way of adding Indian touch to your décor.
+I have used my existing bangles as tealight candle holders, which are inexpensive and a great way to add Indian touch to your décor.
 I have a huge bangles collection, so I borrowed some here to decorate the tealights.

 The Ganesh idol was gifted to us by my brother-in-law.
 Over here, I have used the brass bowls as urlis.
 To add urlis as a decoration piece, you don’t have to buy them or use a brass bowl.
 You can use any flat-topped shallow bowl to create the same effect.